Granny Flat Approvals-Check Before You Build

 If your property falls or slopes backwards, this might present potential issues down the line.
 One of the issues is with drainage which can be difficult unless there is already a drainage easement that lies on the property.

-A drainage easement can be connected to which will make drainage relatively straightforward however, if not then the design of an on-site disposal system will have to take place.
+A drainage easement is usually connected to your local water board, and should make drainage relatively straightforward.
+However, if not then the design of an on-site disposal system will have to take place.
 Once again, it’s better to be safe than sorry.
 Contact us today to gain confidence moving forward with your project.

 Look for Significant Trees and Obstructions